 Lac de Derborence: The Ultimate Road Trip Guide

-Lac de Derborence is a high mountain lake at an elevation of 1.465m (4,806ft) above the sea level, located in the canton of Valais in Switzerland.
-It’s a narrow road with a long stretch of continuous hand crafted tunnels and windows with hairy 300m drop offs.
+Lac de Derborence is a high mountain lake at an elevation of 1,465m (4,806ft) above sea level, located in the canton of Valais in Switzerland.
+The road to the lake is narrow, with a long stretch of continuous handcrafted tunnels and windows, with hair-raising 300m drop-offs.

 Can you drive to Lac de Derborence?